oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

 ✅ And empower loan officers with actionable insights through Operational Property Graphs

 By combining these advanced tools, the application enables faster, smarter decisions and delivers clear guidance on how customers can improve their eligibility.

-**Next:** How about learning how to the application was implemented in Python?
+**Next:** How about learning how the application was implemented in Python?
 Continue with the next labs and start developing!

 ## Learn More